Social Cost of Greenhouse Gases -- OPTiMEM and the Heat Conjecture(s): Discounting of climate damages

 Kelleher notes that IPCC authors appear to interpret value in a Broomean manner, emphasising justice and rights.
-Broome provided an example in which there is greater value in killing one person to save the lives of 5 others with transplants---and yet this is unjust.
-In the context of climate change, this kind of morality is the argument for a PRTP of 0\%---because current generations do not have the right to subject later generations to the damaging effects of our actions \cite[pp. 448-451]{Kelleher_2017PRTP(RPTP),Dietz2008EconEthicsClimate}.
+(Broome provided an example in which there is greater value in killing one person to save the lives of 5 others with transplants---and yet this is unjust.)
+In the context of climate change, Broomean morality is the argument for a pure rate of time preference (PRTP), (symbolized by the greek letter $rho$ ($\rho$)) of 0\%---because current generations do not have the right to subject later generations to the damaging effects of our actions \cite[pp. 448-451]{Kelleher_2017PRTP(RPTP),Dietz2008EconEthicsClimate}.

-We examined the discounting discussion of Nordhaus 2017 supplement \cite{Nordhaus2017RevisitingSCC_Supplement} and tried to find justification for it in the Stern report referenced \cite{Stern2007EconomicsofClimateChangeSternReview}.
+We examined the discounting discussion of the Nordhaus 2017 supplement \cite{Nordhaus2017RevisitingSCC_Supplement} and tried to find justification for it in the Stern report referenced \cite{Stern2007EconomicsofClimateChangeSternReview}.
 Stern states in this reference that the kind of discounting used is only valid for marginal difference cases.
-Stern also clearly supports that climate damages must be handled as a prescriptive (ethical) manner, not a descriptive one, as the below quote defines.
+Stern also clearly supports that climate damages must be handled as a prescriptive (ethical) matter, not a descriptive one, as the below quote defines.

 \begin{quote} He [Arrow 1995], like the authors described in Chapter 2 on this issue, is very clear that this should be seen as a prescriptive or ethical issue rather than one which depends on the revealed preference of individuals in allocating their own consumption and wealth (the descriptive approach).
 The allocation an individual makes in her own lifetime may well reflect the possibility of her death and the probability that she will survive a hundred years may indeed be very small.
 But this intertemporal allocation by the individual has only limited relevance for the long-run ethical question associated with climate change. -- Stern 2017 \cite[p.
 47]{Stern2007EconomicsofClimateChangeSternReview} \end{quote}